B1.4 Compare and order fractions from halves to twelfths, including improper fractions and mixed numbers, in various contexts.

 Skill: Comparing and Ordering Fractions From Halves to Twelfths, Including Improper Fractions and Mixed Numbers

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 44.

 Example

-Look at the pie below and ask students to estimate the fraction of the pie that is left.
+Draw the pie below and ask students to estimate the fraction of the pie that is left.

-• I examine the pie and I imagine it cut in half.
-I then recognize that there is more than 1 half left (\(\frac{1}{2}\)).
+• "I imagined that the pie was cut in half.
+I recognized that there was more than one half (\(\frac{1}{2}\)) left."

-• If it is cut into three pieces, I see that there is less than two thirds left (\(\frac{2}{3}\)).
+• "If it is cut into three pieces, there is less than two thirds (\(\frac{2}{3}\)) left."

-• But if it is cut into 5 equal pieces, I think it's very close to the size of three of those pieces.
+• "But if it is cut into five equal pieces, I think it's very close to the size of three of those pieces."

-• There is about \(\frac{3}{5}\) of the pie left.
+• "There is about \(\frac{3}{5}\) of the pie left."

 Order Relationships

 Junior students already have well-established ideas about the properties of whole numbers.
-However, when they begin to work with fractions, students often face a cognitive imbalance, that is to say a feeling that what was true is no longer true.
-For example, they learned that in the presence of 2 whole numbers, the greater number indicates a greater quantity.
-They try to transfer their knowledge and skills to fractions.
-Thus, when wanting to compare \(\frac{1}{6}\) and \(\frac{1}{3}\), some students believe that \(\frac{1}{6}\) is greater than \(\frac{1}{3}\), since 6 is greater than 3.
-They feel out of balance if they are told they are wrong.
-To avoid such situations, learning must be based on an analytical view of the fraction rather than on automatism or an algorithm.
+However, when they begin to work with fractions, students often face a cognitive dissonance, that is to say a feeling that what was true is no longer true.
+For example, they learned that when it comes to whole numbers, the greater number indicates a greater quantity.
+They then transfer this knowledge to their work with fractions.
+Thus, when comparing \(\frac{1}{6}\) and \(\frac{1}{3}\), some students believe that \(\frac{1}{6}\) is greater than \(\frac{1}{3}\), since 6 is greater than 3.
+They feel out of balance and unsure of themselves if they are told they are wrong.
+To avoid such situations, learning must be based on an analytical view of the fraction rather than on memorization or an algorithm.

 Activities that involve students in comparing and ordering fractions should promote the construction of fraction meaning.
 To compare fractions, it is rarely necessary to look for a common denominator.
 Thus, there are many strategies for comparing fractions.
-Generally, the first strategy learned is the use of a concrete or semi-concrete representation of the fractions involved.
+Generally, the first strategy learned is the use of a concrete or visual (semi-concrete) representation of the fractions involved.
 This strategy can be used on any occasion.
 One can also compare numerators if the denominators are the same, or compare denominators if the numerators are the same.
 Another effective strategy is the use of benchmark fractions.

 It is important to work thoroughly on the comparison of fractions before the equivalence of fractions.
 This is very complex and the comparison serves as a catalyst for understanding equivalent fractions.